ADC Programs

 Tumor-selective payload activation drives a differentiated clinical profile

-This enhanced safety profile does not come at the expense of efficacy - at the median follow-up of 5.2 months, FS-1502 showed a similar ORR in this patient population at a similar data cut-off point.
+This enhanced safety profile does not come at the expense of efficacy - at the median follow-up of 5.2 months, FS-1502 showed a similar ORR in this patient population to Enhertu at a similar data cut-off point.

 Iksuda has Best in class TI for HER2-directed therapies